MicheleBianchi02/MoneyTracker/src/moneytracker/infrastructure/exchange_rate_provider/docs/output.md

 with the API provider (anyway this seems to occour only for RON with PLN for very old dates)

-Another problem that can occour (with unknown reason) is that sometimes the returned date arn't sorted.
+Another problem that can occour (with unknown reason) is that sometimes the returned date aren't sorted.
 This happen for example when requiring currencies (BGN, USD) (not the whole available currencies, seems to happen only with BGN requested with few more currencies), from 2000-07-18 -> 2000-07-21.
 The returned date list will be orderd in this way: